xrt0231/CalcuLabor/README.md

 ## Demo of key features
 * DASHBOARD MODULE
-* Select process as process_2 from the dropdown list, start date as 2020/12/1, end date as 2020/12/24 then click "Show Process Effi. by Date" button and the trand chart show up
+* Select process as process_2 from the dropdown list, start date as 2020/12/1, end date as 2020/12/24 then click "Show Process Effi. by Date" button and the trand chart shows up
 <img src="/public/logo/dash1.gif">

 * Select date as 2020/12/14 then click "Show Daily Effi. by Process" button and the trand chart show up
 <img src="/public/logo/dash2.gif">

 * PRODUCTION PLANNING MODULE
-* Print out barcode of below image file as a production order number to be scanned example
+* Print out barcode of below image file as a production order number for barcode reading
 <img src="/public/logo/2012280001.png">

-* Click "Turn on/off camera" button to activate camera of your device (note: please ALLOW calculabor.online to use your camera) then scan your barcode and the production order detail shows up
+* Click "Turn on/off camera" button to activate camera of your device (note: please ALLOW calculabor.online to use your camera) then scan your barcode and the production order detail showss up
 <img src="/public/logo/scan1.gif">

 ## Author